aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Indicates whether check compatibility with earlier versions when saving workbook.

+**Remarks**

 The default value is true.
 Only for Excel97-2003 xls or xlt files.

 **Returns:**
 boolean